bitfinexcom/dazaar/README.md

 #### `market.selling(callback)`

-Get a list of keys of the hypercores you are selling (since you created the market).
+Get a list of the hypercores and their corresponding sales key you are selling (since you created the market).

 #### `const bool = market.isSeller(instance)`